SangonomiyaSakunovi/MMO_FantasyOfSango_PhotonServer_UnityClient_EntityFramework_SQLServer/README.md

 For this function, I give a file.excel, you can test it in my Develop.Item.Server projects.

 PS: The developer is only myself, so this architecture may have some issue.
 And if you have questions, please tell me.

-PPS: I want to find a job in Japan, I can speak Chinese and English, also studying the Japanese.
-If you want to find a programmer who can develop with Server, please consider my offer!

 With more info, you can contact me by: 1602274566@qq.com